Ruth-C552/CCL-Test-Costing-Back/README.md

 ## Notes

 -   Activate your virtual environment before running commands.
+-   Ensure the database settings are specified correctly in database.py and that databse is accessible before running project
 -   Use uvicorn for development; consider gunicorn + uvicorn workers or Docker for production.
 -   Keep requirements.txt updated for consistent deployments.